 New Jersey law requires that employees report their work-related injury to their employer within 14 days after it occurs.
 Although, in many situations, if an employee can show that their employer knew about the injury within 30 days of the accident, they may still be able to collect benefits as long as the late notice did not prejudice the employer.
 It should be noted that failing to notify one’s employer can also mean forfeiting your rights to workers’ compensation benefits.

-A majority of employers have a prompt reporting politics and train their employees to report work-related injuries within 24 hours.
+A majority of employers have prompt reporting politics and train their employees to report work-related injuries within 24 hours.
 This could involve a wide variety of requirements, from filling out paperwork to seeing a specific doctor.
 Refusing to follow these instructions can compromise your workers’ compensation claim and mean you are denied medical treatment or health benefits and cannot get time off in some situations.

-If an employee waits two weeks, one month, or two months to report a work injury, it could indicate or imply that the incident may not have taken place or that it was insignificant or not sufficiently serious about being the cause of the current illness.
+If an employee waits two weeks, one month, or two months to report a work injury, it could indicate that the incident may not have taken place or that it was insignificant or not sufficiently serious about being the cause of the current illness.
 If your employer is made aware of your injury as soon as possible and does not suffer prejudice because of a late notice, the employer will be unable to win on the defense of notice.

 Are There Exceptions To New Jersey’s 14 Day Reporting Time Limit?